โ† back to index

 Profunctors: contra in first, co in second

 The function arrow a -> b is contravariant in a (the input) and covariant in b (the output).
-A type that behaves this way is a profunctor.
-The operation dimap takes two functions: one to pre-process the input (going backwards), one to post-process the output (going forwards).
+A type that behaves this way is a profunctor. dimap takes two functions: one to adapt the input (going backwards), one to adapt the output (going forwards).

 Scheme